Suu Kyi's party ends boycott of Myanmar's parliament

 In his speech to parliament, Ban urged Western powers to ease sanctions further to help Myanmar and even suggested the country could become a model for democracy after decades of repression and isolation under military rule.

-Ban said he had no doubt that, under the year-old civilian government, Myanmar would catch up with its Asian neighbors, but he warned of "perils and pitfalls" on a difficult road.
+Ban said he had no doubt that, under the year-old civilian government, Myanmar would catch up with its Asian neighbours, but he warned of "perils and pitfalls" on a difficult road.

 "Today, I return to a new Myanmar, a Myanmar that is making history.
 The dramatic changes sweeping Myanmar have inspired the world," Ban said.